Niro/sshd-cloud-agent/sshd-cloud-agent-aws/README.md

 public class SetupExample {

-    // You should have SshClient and KeyManagementServiceClient public void configureSshClient(SshClient sshClient, KeyManagementServiceClient kmsClient) {
+    // You should have SshClient and KmsClient public void configureSshClient(SshClient sshClient, KmsClient kmsClient) {
-        // Using factory method 'of' pass instance of GoogleCloudSshAgentProvider CloudSshAgentFactory<AwsCloudKeyInfo> sshAgentFactory = SingleCloudSshAgentFactory.of(new GoogleCloudSshAgentProvider(kmsClient));
+        // Using factory method 'of' to pass instance of AwsCloudSshAgentProvider CloudSshAgentFactory<AwsCloudKeyInfo> sshAgentFactory = SingleCloudSshAgentFactory.of(new AwsCloudSshAgentProvider(kmsClient));

         // Assign created factory to SshClient
         sshClient.setAgentFactory(sshAgentFactory);